Universal541/brianreymore/src/content/essays/the-founding-faith-we-keep-inventing.md

 Because Christianity already contains wisdom for this tension.

 Jesus himself seemed curiously uninterested in political conquest.

-He repeatedly redirected attention toward conscience.
+He repeatedly redirected attention toward conscience, character, humility, mercy, care for the vulnerable, and the kingdom within.

-Character.

-Humility.

-Mercy.

-Care for the vulnerable.

-The kingdom within.

 Render unto Caesar what belongs to Caesar.